leoherzog/podcastfont/README.md

 - `Alphabet.csv`: defines the usual characters “ABC…”
 - `PodcastFont.csv`: defines the glyphs specific to the Podcast Font,
 - `FontAwesome.csv`: defines the glyphs which already have a Unicode number at FontAwesome.com, so that we use the same Unicode number (but the SVG is different) and we avoid having the same glyph with different codes for different fonts.
-For Instance the `Apple Podcast` glyph is `f2ce` for both Podcast Font and FontAwesome, so if you switch from one font to the other you may get a slightly different icon but it will always represent the Apple Podcast icon.
+For Instance the `Apple Podcast` glyph is `f2ce` for both Podcast Font and FontAwesome, so if you switch from one font to the other you may get a slightly different icon but it will always display the Apple Podcast icon.